kyma-project/kyma/docs/getting-started/09-trigger-microservice-with-event.md

 ## Reference

-This guide demonstrates how [Event Mesh](/components/event-mesh/) works in Kyma.
+This guide demonstrates how [Eventing](/components/eventing/) works in Kyma.
 It allows you to receive business events from external solutions and trigger business flows with Functions or microservices.

 ## Steps